A Short Piece

 Funny enough, in a sense, one of the problems with “autonomous rationality” is that it’s not rational enough: it only ascribes rationality to us and those like us while denying rationality to others.
 In this sense, as discussed regarding Benjamin Fondane and David Hume, “(non)rational thinking” ends up more rational than “autonomous rationality,” but that is indeed another topic for another time.

 If war is politics by different means, is politics war by different means?
-If so, we should be slower to hate politics and want nothing to do with politicians: they might be our last line of defense from ending up in war.
+If so, we should be slower to hate politics and to want nothing to do with them: they might be our last line of defense from ending up in war.
 Dr. Simpkin noted the importance of “discourse” in our conversation, which entails the idea of what politicians think they can and cannot do based on what they think the citizenry wants and thinks.
 We discussed then the value of defining terms, understanding hermeneutics, and grasping worldviews to avoid misunderstanding, which in terms of military strategy can be extremely dire.
 This is an example where philosophy can help politics, whereas often in the conversation I focused on how “concrete thinking” might help philosophy.
 Ultimately, a dialectic is best.

 Dr. Simpkin and I discussed how metaphors matter, and how calling ballistic missile systems “ballistic missile system” could contribute to foreign nations interpreting the systems as aggressive, when really the systems are only practically useful for intercepting attacks.
 Perhaps we should use the language of “interceptive missile systems” instead?
 Hard to say, but “discourse” matters in politics, and misleading language can contribute to consequential mistake.
 “Discourse” is a meta-dimension of politics, and doing “discourse” well is a way philosophy can help politics, while politics can help philosophy be more concrete.
 To “discourse well,” again, we need to share terms, understand hermeneutics, and engage in an effort to grasp “different modes of being.”
-Henry Kissinger discusses how his talks with Mao required him to try to deeply immerse himself in Mao’s worldview, and Kissinger stresses that the only reason his discussions with Mao went well is because they managed to grasp the “first principles” of one another.
+Henry Kissinger discusses how his talks with Mao required him to try to deeply immerse himself in Mao’s worldview, and Kissinger stresses that the reason his discussions with Mao went well is because they managed to grasp the “first principles” of one another.
 So it must go with politics and geopolitics, and a failure to appreciate metaphors and their formative roles in our thinking might contribute to failures in “discourse.”

 Rationalities can conflict, but without “discourse” it is unlikely we will manage to successfully organize those conflicting “discourses” into something productive.
-Game Theory came up in our discussion, and perhaps we believe today that we don’t need to consider “discourse” because a smart computer with the right “Game Theory” programming will manage to save us from “irrationality.”
+Game Theory came up in the discussion, and perhaps we believe today that we don’t need to consider “discourse” because a smart computer with the right “Game Theory” programming will manage to save us from “irrationality.”
 Hard to say, but our conversation explored why this might be wishful thinking: personally, I think Game Theory should unveil to us the category of “nonrationality” versus lead us into believing we can discover “truest rationality” — I think we need a third and new epistemological category.
 However, I will not belabor the point on Game Theory, for I have discussed it extensively elsewhere, say regarding my work on Benjamin Fondane or in my discussion with Lorenzo Barberis Canonico:

 I would note that a reason I like Military Strategy and Foreign Policy is precisely because the fields suggest the inadequacy of “autonomous rationality” — both suggest that “the true isn’t the rational.”

-The discussion with Dr. Simpkin really was a thrill, and the final point of our discussion that I’d like to focus on involves “The Rules of War,” which generally we might laugh at and mock.
+The discussion with Dr. Simpkin was a real thrill, and the final point of our discussion that I’d like to focus on involves “The Rules of War,” which generally we might laugh at and mock.
 “War is hell,” we’ve been taught to say, which means “Anything goes.”
 War is a blackhole, and certainly I think there is truth to this sentiment (I myself have shared it).
 However, “Drone Ethics” has brought to my attention how “The Rules of War” might be the most important rules of all, for they are arguably our last line of defense against “the void.”
 Drones suggest the possibility of “indiscriminate killing,” which radically transforms the nature of the kind of force the government can use.
 Grégoire Chamayou has written on this topic brilliantly, and I cannot add anything to what he has already said: my point is mainly that when “anything goes in war,” we cannot stop a world where war is the beginning of “indiscriminate killing,” where any killing will prove acceptable.
 In that environment, why not use nukes, poison, torture, or anything at all?

 William Roper: “So, now you give the Devil the benefit of law!”